SalokinGreen/Imagebook/ReadME.md

 ## Known Issues

 - Naming an entry to the same name as an existing entry will overwrite the existing entry's image.
+- The extension depends on loose class names, so if NovelAI changes their class names, the extension will break.
+Make sure to check back here for updates.